-The certificate provides individuals a venue to take a series of required core courses in American Sign Language (ASL) & Deaf Studies - Interpreter Preparation in order to receive a Certificate of Program Completion.
+The certificate provides individuals a venue to take a series of required core courses in American Sign Language (ASL) & Deaf Studies in order to receive a Certificate of Program Completion.
 It is ideal for those in civil service, medical, educational and interpreting professions who are in need of additional training working with Deaf people in the community or want to either enhance their employability.

 The series of course are: